sh2nam/TheCountrynomics/README.md

 ______________________________________________________________________________________________________________________________________

 [API Query from DBnomics and Quandl](https://github.com/sh2nam/TheCountrynomics/blob/master/mysite/applications/derivatives/project_code/Downlaod_Dbnomics_API_Data.py)

-Input country name, indicator name, start date, and end date to query economic indicator from [DBnomics](https://db.nomics.world/) or [Quandl](https://www.quandl.com/).
+This class allows users to input country name, indicator name, start date, and end date to query economic indicator through an API call from [DBnomics](https://db.nomics.world/) or [Quandl](https://www.quandl.com/).
 For the names of countries and indicators refer to the below config files.